RaYRoD-TV/sm64coopdx-vr/README.md

 ### VR menu

 All the VR settings are in-game.
-Pause and open the VR button, right after Mod Menu:
+Pause and open the VR button, right after Cheats:

 ![VR button in the pause menu](VR_Menu_Preview/image1.png)